Gayle King Shares Her Inner Dialogue During That Viral R. Kelly Moment

 "I was not scared.
 I never thought he was going to hit me," she revealed.
 "After, Oprah and my kids Kirby and Will called me to ask if I was okay because it looked scary.
 But I was never worried he was going to hurt me.
 I was more worried that he was going to get up and leave."

-King took pains to remain calm and collected because she did not want to do anything that would jeopardize the interview.
+King took pains to remain calm and collected because she did not want to do anything that would jeopardise the interview.

 "If I stood up even to comfort him, that could have been his invitation to say 'This is over,'" she continued.
 "So I didn't interrupt his anger and let him have that."